Are There Natural or Organic Hair Fiber Products Available?

 Are natural hair fibers safe for sensitive scalps?

 Yes.
 Plant-based cotton hair fibers with only natural ingredients are hypoallergenic and safe for sensitive scalps.
-They won't clog pores and cause no scalp irritation.
+They will not clog pores and cause no scalp irritation.
 Formulas that contain synthetic additives like Dimethicone, Phenoxyethanol, or Ammonium Chloride carry a higher risk of irritation with daily use.

 Do natural hair fibers wash out completely?

 Yes.
 Natural plant-based cotton hair fibers wash out completely with regular shampoo and water.
 No special clarifying shampoo is needed.
-They leave no residue on the scalp when rinsed properly.
-Formulas with synthetic binders or silicone agents may leave more buildup and require more thorough rinsing.
+Formulas with synthetic binders or silicone agents may leave more buildup and require more thorough rinsing to fully remove.

 Three Natural Ingredients.
 Nothing Synthetic.

 Cotton, mineral colorant, and salt.
-The cleanest formula in the category, in 11 shades.
+The cleanest formula in the category, in 11 mixable shades.

 Shop Febron Premium 2nd Gen Hair Fibers